ACAM

 Carriers receiving ACAM support must comply with the following filing and certification requirements annually:

-• March 1: Submit and certify deployment data in the HUBB showing where the carrier built out broadband using CAF support in the previous calendar year (and complete separate deployment milestone certifications) or certify that the carrier has “no locations to upload.”
+• March 1: Submit and certify deployment data in the HUBB showing where the carrier built out broadband using CAF support in the previous calendar year or certify that the carrier has “no locations to upload.”
 Carriers must report latitude and longitude coordinates, minimum speeds offered and date of deployment, among other information, for every location where mass-market, high-speed Internet service is available.
 Submit Locations in the HUBB.
 USAC will conduct verification reviews to confirm deployment to a random sample of locations reported in the HUBB following each deployment milestone.
 Carriers must notify the FCC and USAC, and relevant state, U.S. Territory or Tribal governments if applicable, within 10 business days after the applicable deadline if they have failed to meet a build-out milestone (see 47 CFR Section 54.320(d)).

 • July 1: Certify financial and operational data collected by FCC Form 481.